anjalikalsariya24/one-click-hugo-cms/site/content/_index.md

       Color : Blue
 values:
   heading: Our Products Values
-  text: all Clothes are designed by fashion designers
+  text: All Clothes are designed by fashion designers
 ---